kal40/pokedex/README.md

 - Each card includes a button to load more details about the Pokemon
 - Live search among the loaded Pokemons
 - Loading indicator during data fetching
-- Swiping between items on the modal
+- On devices with touchscreen swiping between items on the modal

 ## Dependences